|University of Sydney’s RTP stipend rate (for up to 3 years)

 VII. if the recipient does not resume study at the end of a period of approved leave, or

-IX. if the student ceases to meet the eligibility requirements specified for this Scholarship, (other than during a period in which the Scholarship has been suspended or during a period of approved leave).
+VIII. if the student ceases to meet the eligibility requirements specified for this Scholarship, (other than during a period in which the Scholarship has been suspended or during a period of approved leave).

 b.
 The Scholarship may also be terminated by the University before this time if, in the opinion of the University: